 5. Dry at 145°F for about 6 hours until meat is dark and dry, blotting any fat with paper towels and breaking up clumps a few times during the drying process.

 6. Break open a few pieces to make sure they are dry all the way through.

-Home-cooked chicken will not rehydrate—it must be canned or pressure cooked.
-If you own a pressure cooker you can dry your own chicken, otherwise stick to the canned stuff.
-White meat is better for drying as it has a lower fat content than dark meat.
+Home-cooked chicken will not rehydrate—it must be canned, or pressure cooked.
+White meat is better for drying, as it has a lower fat content than dark meat.
 In addition to adding chicken to meals, you can cold soak (add cold water to the bag) dehydrated chicken for a few hours, drain the excess liquid once it’s rehydrated, and add mayonnaise and relish packets to make chicken salad.
 A 12.5-oz. can will yield about 3/4 cup of dry chicken.